Dubuque Chiropractors Near Me

 • Problems with intervertebral disc (the bones in the spine)

-• Issues with the joints in an individuals back triggering pressure on the spine, or issues with the spinal cord
+• Problems with the joints in a persons back causing pressure on the spine, or problems with the spine

-• Diabetes: if blood sugar level is too high for a prolonged time period, this can cause nerve damage.
+• Diabetes: if blood glucose is expensive for a prolonged time period, this can result in nerve damage.

 The most typical cause is from a lumbar herniated nucleus pulposus (a ruptured disk), which can put pressure on the nerves in your back and provide you shooting pain down your leg.